simonhammes/506-software-architecture/architecture.typ

     2. An exponential backoff strategy limits network load by using exponentially increasing waiting times between attempts.
     3. Outgoing messages are buffered on the client and sent upon reconnection.
-    4. A maximum time limit (which can be configured when starting a match) acts as a _circuit breaker_, causing a player to be removed from the match once the time without any connectivity reaches this time limit.
+    4. A maximum time limit (which can be configured when starting a match) acts as a _circuit breaker_, causing a player to be removed from the match once the time without any connectivity reaches the limit.
   ],
 )